-Latest research on electrochemical sensors using Canatu CNT
+Latest research on electrochemical biosensors using Canatu CNT

 At Canatu, our unique expertise is how we adapt carbon nanotubes (CNTs) to different contexts and uses.
 In partnership with forerunners, we innovate breakthroughs with the potential to redefine industries.
 Seeking new opportunities comes naturally to us, and our experts are continuously thinking ahead of what’s to come, expanding what is possible with nanocarbon.